 The Club does not just carry out competitive activities, it also works to actively contribute to society through running classes for local residents and initiatives to communicate the fun of judo to younger generations by hosting judo classes for elementary school students.

 Supporting Corporate Marathon Relay Race

 ADI is supporting "Osaka Corporate Marathon Relay Race" as a special corporate cooperator in an effort to boost sports and to co-develop with local activities.
 The race started in 1948, was deep rooted in Osaka and evolved into a traditional sports event along with the history of Osaka.
-For the 70th race held in January 2017, more than 1,000 teams made entries in total.
-From the company, 173 teams participated from broad areas centered on the Kinki region, as well as Sapporo, Kanazawa, Nagoya, Kyushu, and Tokyo, bringing excitement to the race.
+The number of participating teams for the event is increasing every year.
+For the 71st race held in January 2018, a total of 963 teams entered the race.
+The number of participating teams from the company also reached the largest number ever at 255 teams.

 Our group companies are staffed by seven soccer players of JEF United Ichihara Chiba Ladies in Division 1 of the Women’s Soccer Nadeshiko League (Japanese women’s soccer league).
 MSI Aioi Life is an employer of two soccer players of SFIDA Setagaya in Division 2 of the same league.
 These players of the two teams have been working successfully with a good balance between their playing career and work.